-Do you want more patients as a dietitian or as a nutritionist?
+Do you want more clients or patients as a dietitian, nutritionist or as a fitness trainer doing nutrition?

 Then you are in the right place.
 We are going to show you the right strategies that you can start using today.

 Content marketing for nutrition

 It might sound intimidating but content marketing is simple.
 It is defined by The Content Marketing Institute as

 … a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.

 …a long-term strategy that focuses on building a strong relationship with your target audience by giving them high-quality content that is very relevant to them on a consistent basis.